rgerkin/mathiasverraes.github.com/_posts/2013-04-19-crud-is-an-anti-pattern.markdown

 published: true
 ---

-**tl;dr CRUD doesn't express behaviour.
-Avoid setters, and use expressive, encapsulated operations instead.**
+{% include tldr.html text="CRUD doesn't express behaviour.
+Avoid setters, and use expressive, encapsulated operations instead." %}

 CRUD is, as Greg Young calls it, our industry's [Grand Failure](http://herdingcode.com/?p=189).
 We have deluded our users, and ourselves, that applications are nothing more than a thin layer around our database.
 We present the user